liangfu/dnn/README.md

 The following features have been implemented:

- - Mini-batch based learning, with OpenMP support for parallel processing on CPU.
+ - Mini-batch based learning, with OpenMP support
  - YAML based network definition
  - Gradient checking for all implemented layers